cpascoli/WeatherHype/readme.md

 WeatherHype
 =
-WeatherHype is a simple weather app built using [openweathermap.org](http://openweathermap.org) weather API.
+WeatherHype is a simple weather app built using the [openweathermap.org](http://openweathermap.org) weather API.

-WeatherHype is a universal app for devices running iOS iOS 9.3 or higher.
+WeatherHype is a universal app for devices running iOS 9.3 or higher.

 Build, test and run